Charlesetc/charlesetc/posts/rage-against-apis.md

 Again, APIs are a great way to enable developers to use closed-source engineering work.
 They're all about sharing and an important tool in your toolbox!

 I just think when you're using one, you're losing all the hard problems, and all the learning that goes with solving them.
-You're left with exporting the hard problems through http requests.
+You're left with exporting the hard problems to http requests.
 Actually creating something worthy of an API is where the fun is at and I hope more new developers get to dig into meaty experiences like that.